-The Board has entered into an agreement with KNN Public Finance, LLC (the "Municipal Advisor"), whereunder the Municipal Advisor provides financial recommendations and guidance to the Board with respect to preparation for sale of the Series 2019/2020 Bonds, timing of sale, bond market conditions, costs of issuance and other factors related to the sale of the Series 2019/2020 Bonds and the remarketing of the Series 2016 B-1 Bonds.
-The Municipal Advisor has read and participated in the drafting of certain portions of this Official Statement.
-The Municipal Advisor has not audited, authenticated or otherwise verified the information set forth in the Official Statement.
+The Board has entered into an agreement with KNN Public Finance, LLC (the "Municipal Advisor"), whereunder the Municipal Advisor provides financial recommendations and guidance to the Board with respect to preparation for sale of the Series 2020A Bonds, timing of sale, bond market conditions, costs of issuance and other factors related to the sale of the Series 2020A Bonds.
+The Municipal Advisor has read and participated in the drafting of certain portions of this Updated Official Statement.
+The Municipal Advisor has not audited, authenticated or otherwise verified the information set forth in the Updated Official Statement.